Pros and Cons of Living in Malaysia

 What do expats find most challenging?

 "Driving here is tough because a person has to worry about other drivers using half on your lane, not signaling and the motorcycles.
 Smallest road are full holes that can easily damage the tires.
-I came from Minnesota so the hot weather needs getting use to," explained one expat living in Malaysia.
+I came from Minnesota so the hot weather needs getting use to," said one expat in Malaysia.

 About the Author